SenseNet/sn-preview/docs/document-viewer-for-developers.md

 ```

 <div><span style="font-size: 16px;font-weight: bold;">documentClosed</span>
-Called when the document is closed, ie. when either the plugin is destroyed or the window is unloaded
+Called when the document is closed, i.e. when either the plugin is destroyed or the window is unloaded

 ```javascript
    $dv.documentViewer({